daisybutler/Colour-Splash-project02/README.md

 7. After pressing enter, you will have a clone of the project in your local IDE.

-For more on cloning a repository from GitHub, visit this link: https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository
+For more on cloning a repository from GitHub, visit [this link.](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ## Credits